 SAGE is a family violence team that offers:

-- intensive legal and social support
+- intensive legal, family violence and financial counselling support

-- case management and clear referral pathways
+- case management and strong referral pathways

 - ‘wraparound’ support with inclusion of additional services

 - a trauma-informed and strengths-based approach to supporting women to engage with legal processes

 - women from migrant, refugee or culturally and linguistically diverse backgrounds

 - women experiencing mental health issues